BioWolFz/Ecommerce_cohort_analysis/README.md

 * **Observation:** The **2024-01** cohort, the largest with **21** customers, shows a retention rate of **52.38%** one month later (Index 1).
 This is a crucial benchmark for measuring the effectiveness of customer onboarding.
-* **Business Value:** This table allows a company to instantly see which cohorts are performing best and identify the *break-even point* in months (where retention stabilizes), which is essential for calculating Customer Lifetime Value (CLV).
+* **Business Value:** This table allows any company to instantly see which cohorts are performing best and identify the *break-even point* in months (where retention stabilizes), which is essential for calculating Customer Lifetime Value (CLV).

 ---